7 types of common Korean phrases in K-dramas

-Learn some common Korean phrases and words used in relationships and K-dramas!
+Learn some common Korean phrases in K-dramas!
 We have a collection of them ready for you below!

 Korean phrases in K-dramas